rafaelmnatali/katacoda-scenarios/k8s/step3-install.md

 - `istioctl version`{{execute}}

-it should return an information similar to this:
+it should return information similar to this:

 ```
 client version: 1.9.0